pandas-dev/pandas/doc/source/basics.rst

    The sorting API is substantially changed in 0.17.0, see :ref:`here <whatsnew_0170.api_breaking.sorting>` for these changes.
    In particular, all sorting methods now return a new object by default, and **DO NOT** operate in-place (except by passing ``inplace=True``).

-There are two obvious kinds of sorting that you may be interested in: sorting by label and sorting by actual values.
+There are three obvious kinds of sorting that you may be interested in: sorting by labels (indexes), sorting by values (columns), and sorting by a combination of both.

 By Index
 ~~~~~~~~